krrish2006-git/weather-app/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue)

 ## 📌 OVERVIEW
-This is a Python-based weather application that fetches real-time weather data using an API and displays important details like temperature, humidity, and weather conditions.
+This is a Python-based weather application that fetches real-time weather data using an API and displays important details like temperature, humidity, and weather conditions in a clean user friendly way.

 ## 🎯 Objective
 The goal of this project is to practice API integration and build a real-world Python application that interacts with live data.

+## 🎯 Why I Built This

+I built this Weather Detection App for multiple learning and practical reasons:
+- 🌐 To understand how real-world applications fetch live data using APIs
+- 🧠 To practice handling JSON data returned from external services
+- 💻 To strengthen my Python fundamentals through a real-world project
+- 🚀 To start building my portfolio as an aspiring Data Science and ML engineer
+- 📚 To apply theoretical knowledge from Python learning into a practical project

 ## 🚀 FEATURES
 - 🌍 Get real-time weather data